MarynaMartseniuk/Social-Network-API-ch18/README.md

 ![DELETE one user:](https://github.com/MarynaMartseniuk/Social-Network-API-ch18/blob/main/utils/images/thoughtDELETE.jpg)

 #### EXTRA option: if user got deleted then all related thoughts got deleted as well
-1. GET all users (by route 'localhost:3001/api/users') to choose one to delete:
+1. GET all users (by route 'localhost:3001/api/users') to choose one to delete (let's delete Matt.
+As for now he has two thoughts posted):

 ![GET all users before:](https://github.com/MarynaMartseniuk/Social-Network-API-ch18/blob/main/utils/images/DELuserDELthoughts_before.jpg)

-2. DELETE one user (by route 'localhost:3001/api/users/:userId'):
+2. DELETE one user (by route 'localhost:3001/api/users/:userId') (delete Matt by his userId):

 ![DELETE one user process:](https://github.com/MarynaMartseniuk/Social-Network-API-ch18/blob/main/utils/images/DELuserDELthoughts_userDEL.jpg)

-3. GET all users (by route 'localhost:3001/api/users') to check that one got deleted:
+3. GET all users (by route 'localhost:3001/api/users') to check that one got deleted (there is no Matt in User Collection any more):

 ![GET all users after:](https://github.com/MarynaMartseniuk/Social-Network-API-ch18/blob/main/utils/images/DELuserDELthoughts_afterUser.jpg)

-4. GET all thoughts (by route 'localhost:3001/api/thoughts') to check that thoughts got deleted with thier user:
+4. GET all thoughts (by route 'localhost:3001/api/thoughts') to check that thoughts got deleted with thier user (there are no Matt's thoughts in Thought Collection any more.
+There are only thoughts of other users there):

 ![GET all thoughts after:](https://github.com/MarynaMartseniuk/Social-Network-API-ch18/blob/main/utils/images/DELuserDELthoughts_afterThoughts.jpg)